yuichiis/rindow-matlib/README.md

 - A powerful N-dimensional array object
 - Sophisticated (broadcasting) functions
-- A high-speed calculation library written in C.
+- A high-speed calculation library written in C/C++.
 - Useful linear algebra and random number capabilities
-- Parallel calculation with OpenMP
+- Parallel calculation with native multi-threading or OpenMP

 You can call a high-speed calculation library written in C language to speed up matrix calculation processing.
 Rindow Matlib includes many matrix operations functions used in machine learning.